informationcake/SDSS-ML/README.md

 - Finds nearest neighbours in 1-D and 10-D feature spaces and makes plots

 SDSS_ML_classifynew.py
 - Classifies new sources without spectra, and makes plots assessing the output.

-Our catalogue can be found and referenced under our DOI here: https://www.doi.org/10.5281/zenodo.3459294
+SDSS_ML_UMAP.py
+- Runs UMAP on the spectroscopic and photometric datasets, and makes 2D plots.